 Newspapers were not alone in feeling the severe paper shortage.
 The Land Office was busy but often lacked necessary paper for deeds and indentures.
 Small size receipts and other documents were often written on scraps torn from letters or other used paper.
 Personal letters were short and infrequent because of the lack of paper.
 Benjamin Van Cleve wrote in his memoirs in 1794 that because of the paper shortage while surveying the Big Miami River he kept his field notes on tablets of wood with the point of his knife.

 Christian Waldschmidt’s arrival in the Cincinnati area was welcomed by those who needed paper.
-In 1810 Waldschmidt ran this advertisement in the Liberty Bell: “Rags Wanted.
+In 1810 Waldschmidt ran this advertisement in the Liberty Hall: “Rags Wanted.
 C. Waldschmidt, having commenced building a paper mill on the Little Miami, respectfully informs the public that store goods will be given for any quantity of clean linen and cotton rags, at three cents a pound.
 Rags will also be received as cash in payment of book accounts.”

 Born in Pennsylvania in 1755, Christian Waldschmidt was the son of Johannes Waldschmidt, pastor of several churches in Berks and Lancaster counties.
 He Americanized his name to Waldsmith about 1786.